 “Car ownership generally is less prestigious for young Americans.”

-According to experts, millennials look at car ownership more like a utilitarian purchase.
+According to experts, millennial’s look at car ownership more like a utilitarian purchase.
 Thus, typical young Americans might set aside plans to buy a vehicle.
-They often delay thinking about their future and financial security for later on in life.
+Also they often delay thinking about their future and financial security until later on in life.